 - Your partner has threatened to hurt you, your children, or other family members if you leave.

 Studies show that between 30 and 60% of batterers who physically abuse their spouses also physically abuse their children.
 Studies also show that batterers are more than four times as likely to sexually abuse their children or stepchildren.
 Children may also be hurt indirectly when their parent is abused or may be injured trying to protect their parent.

 Family violence victims include men, women, and children.
 Women are five to eight times more likely to be killed by an intimate partner than men.
 In 2015, the Texas Council on Family Violence (TCFV) documented 158 women in Texas killed by their intimate partners – a 20% increase over 2014.
 The Honoring Texas Victims Report provides detailed information on all domestic violence homicides.

 No one deserves to be abused.
 If something about your relationship frightens you, or if you or someone you know is suffering abuse in a relationship, please call the National Domestic Violence Hotline.
-The CPS caseworker who gave you this brochure may also have information on more community resources.
+The DFPS caseworker who gave you this brochure may also have information on more community resources.

+Call toll-free 1-877-KIDS-NOW (1-877-543-7669).
 Texas families with uninsured children who are approved may be able to get health insurance through Children's Medicaid or the Children's Health Insurance Program (CHIP).
 Both programs offer health care benefits, including regular medical and dental checkups.
 Pregnant women who are approved may also receive health services for their unborn children from CHIP.

+Call 2-1-1 or 1-877-541-7905.
 Medicaid Buy-In for Children can help pay medical bills for children with disabilities.
 This program helps families who need health insurance, but make too much money to get traditional Medicaid.
 Families "buy in" to Medicaid by making a monthly payment (premium).